This post may contain affiliate links. Please read our disclosure policy.

 Please enable JavaScript in your browser to complete this form.

-These slow cooker overnight apple cinnamon oats pack all the flavors of Fall into a warm, cozy bowl.
+This slow cooker apple cinnamon oatmeal pack all the flavors of Fall into a warm, cozy bowl.
 They’re loaded with all the Fall flavors that you’re accustomed to such as cinnamon, apples, and pecans.
-I love how easy this comes together as well.
+I love how easy this comes together.
 It’s nearly hands-off and you wake up in the morning to the most amazing smell in your house.
 It’s like having a house full of Bath and Body Works candles.

 maple syrup being poured on apple cinnamon oats in a white bowl